chrislzm/TimeAnalytics/README.md

 Issues
 ------
-* No such module 'Charts': This is a known issue with Charts.
+* Xcode "No such module 'Charts'": This is a known issue with Charts.
 To resolve, compile the project, and the error message should disappear.
 (May require Xcode restart.)

 Credits
 ------